 Terryberry has helped clients adapt remote recognition experiences for service awards and top performer awards.
 Some ideas include: providing award recipients with an online recognition experience that can include a personalized congratulatory message, online award selection, and an opportunity for colleagues to share comments and applaud the achievement.

-Personalized recognition videos can be a meaningful way to commemorate important milestones or achievements, especially when face-to-face celebrations aren’t possible.
-Terryberry’s recognition platform uses technology to collect relevant comments, photos and accolades that have been posted on the platform.
+Personalized recognition videos can be a meaningful way to commemorate important milestones or achievements, especially when face-to-face celebrations aren't possible.
+Terryberry's employee recognition software uses technology to collect relevant comments, photos and accolades that have been posted on the platform.
 These are automatically compiled by the software to create a custom videos on-the-fly for individual milestone work anniversaries.

 Don't have access to a software platform?
 With a little creativity, you can create personalized recognition videos yourself.
 Collect photos and notes to create a slideshow; or encourage peers and supervisors to send selfie videos sharing what they appreciate about the recipient.
 These personalized touches will go a long way toward making the moment special for an individual.

 Maintaining Momentum in Recognition Programs During Social Distancing